stenglein-lab/MIP_280A4_Fall_2021/Exercises/variant_exercise.md

 #### Questions to consider about mapped reads in geneious:
-- Can you identify variants called in your VCF file?  (*Note:* numbering differs between the consensus sequence and the reference sequence in Geneious.  #s in the VCF file correspond to reference sequence positions).
+- Can you identify individual variants called in your VCF file in Geneious?
-- Do variant frequencies match between Geneious and the VCF file?
+- Are variant frequencies generally similar between Geneious and the VCF file?
+Report the variant frequency as reported by Geneious and in the VCF file for one variant (include its position in the genome too).
-- Can you identify linked variants?
-How far apart can you identify linked variants?
+- Can you visually identify linked variants by looking at reads in Geneious?
+How far apart do you think you can identify linked variants using this strategy?
+- Would long read sequencing be a good alternative approach to identify linked variants?
+Why or why not?
 - Are any of the variants non-synonymous (do they change the encoded amino acid)?
+Provide an example of one such variant.
 - Are these intrahost or interhost variants?
+Explain your answer.
-- Can you identify any InDel variants that _should_ have been called that weren't?
-(Hint: look near the beginning of the reference sequence.)
+- Can you identify any InDel variants that _should_ have been called by lofreq that weren't called?
+(Hint: look near the beginning of the reference sequence).
 - We ran bowtie2 in end-to-end mode, which doesn't permit soft-trimming of read ends.
+It forces the entire read to align.
 Can you identify any ends that should have been trimmed but weren't?
 (I.e. that contain low quality basecalls at their ends?)